 Without spoiling we review, a horror short film called, Genevieve, based on a supernatural antagonist which was a part of Urban Fears anthology, the creepy possessed doll with the same name.
-The film will be out on NMJ Films YouTube Channel and Amazon Prime Video on July 15th, 2020.
+The film was out on NMJ Films YouTube Channel and Amazon Prime Video on July 15th, 2020.
+But now it’s FREE to watch on YouTube!

 Nicholas Michael Jacobs, the creator of the revolutionary Urban Fears (2019) horror anthology, and Tales from Six Feet Under (2020) feature film on Amazon Prime Video.